hugomarisco/keykey.kitchen/content/recipes/terung-balado/index.en.md

   - description: Add a squeeze of lime juice for a fresh kick, then mix the fried eggplant into the sambal.
 Stir until the eggplant is fully coated in the sambal.
-  - description: Your Terung Balado is ready to be served with warm white rice.
+  - description: Your balado eggplant is ready to be served with warm white rice.
 footer: >-
   **Tips:**